On multiplicative spectral sequences for nerves and the free loop spaces: The de Rham cohomology of the diffeological free loop space of a non-simply connected manifold

 is a quasi-isomorphism for $M = S^n$; see Proposition \ref{prop:Afactor_map}.
 It is immediate to show that $1\times g$ is an {\it induction}.
 Then, Theorem \ref{thm:general_main} is applicable to this case.
 Moreover, it follows from Theorem \ref{thm:DR}, Lemma \ref{lem:smoothing_P} and the computation in Theorem \ref{thm:computation_I} that

 as algebras.
 Observe that $\widetilde{p}^*$ gives the first isomorphism.
-The same computation with the cyclic bar complex as in \cite[Theorem 2.1]{K96} allows us to deduce that $v[v]$ and $1[v|v]$ are non-exact cocycle.
-With the same indecomposable elements as those of the algebra in Theorem \ref{thm:computation_I}, we see that $\deg (x\otimes u) = 4m-1 = \deg v[v]$ and $\deg w = 4m-2 =\deg 1[v|v]$.
+The same computation with the cyclic bar complex as in \cite[Theorem 2.1]{K96} allows us to deduce that $v_{2m}[v_{2m}]$ and $1[v_{2m}|v_{2m}]$ are non-exact cocycles.
+With the indecomposable elements of the second algebra in Theorem \ref{thm:computation_I}, we see that $\deg (x\otimes u) = 4m-1 = \deg v_{2m}[v_{2m}]$ and $\deg w = 4m-2 =\deg 1[v_{2m}|v_{2m}]$.
 Thus, we have the result.
 The same argument as above enables us to obtain the isomorphisms in the first sequence. \end{proof}

 {\it Acknowledgements.} The author thanks Takahito Naito, Shun Wakatsuki and Toshihiro Yamaguchi for many valuable suggestions on the first draft of this manuscript.
-The author is grateful to Jean-Claude Thomas and Luc Menichi for fruitful discussions.
+He is also grateful to Jean-Claude Thomas and Luc Menichi for fruitful discussions on the computation in Section \ref{sect:example(s)}.
+The author would like to express his gratitude to Jim Stasheff and the referee for suggestions in revising a version of this manuscript.
 This work was partially supported by JSPS KAKENHI Grant Numbers JP19H05495 and JP21H00982.